MicrosoftDocs/cpp-docs/docs/mfc/reference/connection-maps.md

 *pdwCookie.*

-This is a deprecated parameter that must now be set to TRUE<br/>

 A pointer to a DWORD where a connection identifier is returned.
 This value should be passed as the *dwCookie* parameter to `AfxConnectionUnadvise` when disconnecting the connection.

 ### Return Value